Malaria: progress and challenges toward elimination

 A change in trend in the 21st century was hindered by the COVID-19 pandemic

-The High Burden to High Impact approach was also launched in 2018 to prioritize countries with the highest disease burden.
-However, later, in 2020, the situation worsened again, coinciding with the COVID-19 pandemic.
+The High Burden to High Impact approach was also launched in 2018 to prioritise the countries with the greatest disease burden (World Health Organization, 2020)World Health Organization.
+(2020).
+Malaria eradication: Benefits, future scenarios & feasibility.
+World Health Organization. https://www.who.int/publications/i/item/9789240003675.
+However, in 2020 the situation deteriorated once again, coinciding with the COVID-19 pandemic.

-Since 2005, there has been a sustained decline in malaria cases, only interrupted by the COVID-19 pandemic in 2020.
-Still, currently, approximately 250 million cases and 600,000 deaths from malaria occur in 85 endemic countries and areas each year.
-Many countries have declared malaria elimination in their territories in recent years.
-However, the world is still far from achieving the targets set for 2030.
+Since 2005, there has been a sustained decline in malaria figures, interrupted only by the COVID-19 pandemic in 2020.
+Even so, today approximately 250 million cases and 600,000 deaths from malaria occur each year across 85 endemic countries and areas.
+Many countries have declared malaria elimination within their territories in recent years.
+However, the world remains far from achieving the targets set for 2030 (WHO, 2023)World Health Organization.
+(2023).
+World malaria report 2023.
+World Health Organization. https://iris.who.int/handle/10665/374472.

 The current malaria elimination strategy proposes a series of progressive steps

-Today, malaria elimination efforts are guided by a technical strategy, published in 2015 and updated in 2021.
-This strategy proposes a path to malaria elimination, adapted to each context.
-To this end, it proposes that three consecutive priorities be addressed as progress is made in reducing transmission of the disease:
+Today, efforts to eliminate malaria are guided by a technical strategy published in 2015 and updated in 2021.
+This strategy proposes a pathway towards malaria elimination, adapted to each context.
+To this end, it proposes that three consecutive priorities be addressed as progress is made in reducing disease transmission (WHO, 2021)World Health Organization.
+(2021).
+Global technical strategy for malaria 2016–2030, 2021 update.
+World Health Organization. https://www.who.int/publications/i/item/9789240031357:

 The first priority focuses on reducing morbidity and mortality by decreasing transmission.
 To achieve this, a strategic pillar aligned with universal health coverage is proposed.
 It involves ensuring access to prevention through vector control and chemoprevention, as well as to diagnosis and treatment.

-Once transmission is lower, the elimination of malaria must be pursued.
-This requires an emphasis on epidemiological surveillance of clinical cases, with active case finding.
+Once transmission is lower, the focus must shift to pursuing malaria elimination.
+This requires an emphasis on epidemiological surveillance of clinical cases, with active case-finding (WHO, 2018)World Health Organization.
+(2018).
+Malaria surveillance, monitoring and evaluation: A reference manual.
+World Health Organization. https://iris.who.int/handle/10665/272284.
 At this stage, it is also essential to understand the determinants of residual transmission.
-Eliminating the last remnant of local transmission may require innovative interventions to eliminate reservoirs or to address any insecticide resistance that arises.
-Furthermore, community mobilization is necessary for all of this.
+Ending the last remaining pockets of local transmission may require innovative interventions to eliminate reservoirs or to address insecticide resistance where it emerges.
+Community mobilisation is likewise necessary throughout this process.

 Finally, when the goal of elimination is within reach, it is necessary to consolidate achievements.
 To do this, it is essential to transform and strengthen the surveillance strategy.
 This involves ensuring the detection, treatment, mandatory reporting, and investigation of any suspected infection cases that still arise.
 The objective of this phase is to prevent the resurgence of malaria once local transmission has been eliminated.